 - Get a number of free hours per attorney for them to get up to speed on your new matter, e.g., 15 to 20 hours of “up to speed time” on the firm’s nickel

-- Limit use of first year lawyers – I was a first year lawyer once.
+- Limit the use of first-year lawyers – I was a first-year lawyer once.
 One thing I remember pretty clearly: I didn’t know much.
-Basically, I don’t want/need first year lawyers on my matter.
+Basically, I don’t want/need first-year lawyers on my matter.
 If the firm thinks they need first years then either substantially discount the rate or, better yet, let the first year tag along for free.
-A flip-side idea is to get free summer associate time for simple but time consuming projects
+A flip-side idea is to get free summer associate time for simple but time-consuming projects

 There are many more ideas here.
 You can mix and match the above or be more creative (and this will likely be a future “Ten Things” topic).

 - Don’t be afraid to move work to save significant costs.
 Nothing gets you cost savings faster than being willing to move work.
 If you are unhappy with the firm (or simply made a mistake in terms of sending a low-value project to a high dollar firm), move the work to a firm better suited for what you need and offering cost savings that justify the move.
 You may wish to give the current firm a chance to retain the work if they can match the cost savings.
 And, if you do move work, be sure to get free hours from new firm to get up to speed on the matter.